viamrobotics/docs/docs/rover-resources/rover-tutorial.md

    Make sure that the camera is on the same side of the rover as the wheels as you attach it.
 6. Screw the top of the rover back on.

-### Install Raspbery Pi OS and viam-server
+### Install Raspberry Pi OS and viam-server

-Install the 64 bit Raspberry Pi OS using the [Raspberry Pi imager](https://www.raspberrypi.com/software/) and then install viam-server.
+Install the 64-bit Raspberry Pi OS using the [Raspberry Pi imager](https://www.raspberrypi.com/software/) and then install viam-server.
 For more detailed instructions, check out our Raspberry Pi [installation guide](https://docs.viam.com/installation/rpi-setup/).

 ### Attach the Raspberry Pi to the Rover